Grounds for Absolute Divorce

 - Does your spouse’s conduct justify your leaving?
 If not, he or she may be able to get a divorce against you for actual desertion (and potentially be awarded alimony and child custody).
 Consider consulting a lawyer before leaving the home.

-- If you want to seek a divorce for a “fault” based reason, such as your spouse’s adultery or constructive desertion, the court will not grant it to you if you are also at fault (for example if you commit actual desertion without justification).
-Will your own conduct prevent you from getting a divorce on a fault-based ground
+- Will your own conduct prevent you from getting a divorce on a fault-based ground?
+If you want to seek a divorce for your spouse’s adultery, the court may not grant it to you if you are also at fault (for example if you commit actual desertion without justification).

 - Practical considerations: